 CVE-2026-1923: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in socialrocket Social Rocket – Social Sharing Plugin

-The Social Rocket – Social Sharing Plugin for WordPress contains a stored cross-site scripting (XSS) vulnerability in the ‘id’ parameter in all versions up to and including 1.
+The Social Rocket – Social Sharing Plugin for WordPress versions up to 1.
 3. 4.
-2. This vulnerability allows authenticated users with Subscriber-level access or higher to inject malicious scripts that execute when other users view the affected pages.
-The vulnerability arises from insufficient input sanitization and output escaping.
+2 contains a stored cross-site scripting (XSS) vulnerability via the 'id' parameter.
+Authenticated users with Subscriber-level access or higher can inject malicious scripts that execute when other users view the affected pages.
+This vulnerability arises from insufficient input sanitization and output escaping.
+The CVSS score is 6.
+4, indicating a medium severity level.
+No official patch or remediation guidance is currently available from the vendor.
+There are no known exploits in the wild at this time.

 AI Analysis